qihanzou/DSBI-inhom-bivariate-LGCPs/README.md

 # dsbi-inhom-bivariate-lgcp

-Code, simulations, and application to gorilla dataset for deep simulation-based inference in inhomogeneous bivariate log-Gaussian Cox process models.
+Code and simulations for deep simulation-based inference in inhomogeneous bivariate log-Gaussian Cox process models, with an application to the gorilla dataset.

 ## Model